I’M CURRENTLY READING:

 Author Archives: Greg Pattridge

-Don’t let this month slip away before enjoying some great middle grade reviews and features.
-Click on to reach a blogger’s post.
-At ALWAYS in the MIDDLE I have a review of ONCE THERE WAS by Kiyash Monsef.
-You can … Continue reading
+Light up your July with some great middle grade reviews and features.
+Givea click below to reach a blogger’s post.
+At ALWAYS in the MIDDLE I have a review of The Fire, the Water, and Maudie McGinn by Sally J. … Continue reading